 - Tourism, Hospitality and Gym Grant – Additional Round – January 2022

 - Business Hardship Grant – Additional Round – January 2022

 Events held over multiple sessions or days will be considered as a single event.

-Grant are provided to assist businesses to meet unrecoverable costs associated with the cancellation of postponement of the major event.
+Grant are provided to assist meet unrecoverable costs associated with the cancellation of postponement of the major event.

 How to Apply

 Applicants are required to submit an application via the COVID-19 Support Fund inbox.
 All questions in the application need to be completed to ensure timely assessment and grant payment.

 The application must be completed by an Authorised Officer, being:

 - In the case of a business that is a sole trader that employs, the sole trader.

 - In the case of a business that is a partnership that employs, a partner.